A parametrized generalization of Ohno's relation for multiple zeta values: Proof of Theorem and a relation for MZV's

 where

 and $\mathbf{k}^{'}_{i_1,\ldots,i_{n-1}}$ is the dual index of $\mathbf{k}_{i_1,\ldots,i_{n-1}}$.
-We note that Proposition 2.8 contains the duality formula for $Z(\mathbf{k};\alpha)$ (i.e., the case $l=0$ in Proposition 2.8).
-Therefore, by using (9) and induction on $l$, we get Theorem 1.1.
-This completes the proof of Proposition 2.9. \end{proof} \begin{remark} Taking $\alpha=1$ in Proposition 2.8, we get a relation among MZVs.
-By using this relation and the same argument as in the proof of Proposition 2.9, we can obtain Ohno's relation for MZVs.
-This is an alternative proof of Ohno's relation for MZVs which follows Ochiai's proof of the sum formula for MZVs.
-In this alternative proof, we used the identity $Z(\mathbf{k};1,\beta)=Z(\mathbf{k^{'}};\beta,1)$ (i.e., the case $\alpha=1$ in Lemma 2.4).
-We note that this kind of identity was already used by M. E. Hoffman in \cite[Section 4]{h1} to prove a relation among MZVs: he used a modification of an identity of L. J. Mordell to prove a special case of the duality formula for MZVs. \end{remark} As is obvious from the proof of Lemma 2.6, the derivative of $Z(\mathbf{k};\alpha)$ is a $\mathbb{Z}$-linear combination of $Z(\mathbf{k};\alpha)$.
-Therefore the following corollary to Theorem 1.1 gives us a $\mathbb{Z}$-linear relation among $Z(\mathbf{k};\alpha)$. \begin{corollary} Let $\alpha_0$ be a complex number with positive real part, $\mathbf{k}$ an admissible index, and $\mathbf{k^{'}}$ the dual index of $\mathbf{k}$.
+Proposition \ref{claim:2.5} contains the duality formula for $Z(\mathbf{k};\alpha)$'s.
+Therefore, by using (\ref{eq:9}) and induction on $l$, we get Theorem \ref{claim:1.1}.
+This completes the proof of Proposition 2.7. \end{proof} \begin{remark} Taking $\alpha=1$ in Proposition $\mathrm{2.6}$, we get a relation for MZV's.
+By using the relation and the same argument as in the proof of Proposition $\mathrm{2.7}$, we can obtain Ohno's relation for MZV's.
+This is an alternative proof of Ohno's relation for MZV's. \end{remark} By Theorem \ref{claim:1.1} and expanding ${S_l}(\mathbf{k};\alpha)$ into the Taylor series, we get the following. \begin{corollary} Let $\alpha_0$ be a complex number with positive real part, $\mathbf{k}$ an admissible index, and $\mathbf{k^{'}}$ the dual index of $\mathbf{k}$.
 Then the identity